 Furthermore, a large body of research on the links between social media and mental health indicates that simply spending time on these apps can lower one’s mood and increase symptoms of anxiety and depression.
 Studies show a clear connection between social media and loneliness, as well as social media and depression.
 Most research shows that both measures go up the more time a teen spends using the apps (although a new study from August 2020 questions these findings).
 While social media can help teens feel connected, particularly during this time of more limited social interaction, sadfishing doesn’t appear to be a beneficial or productive way to get support.

-What Parents Can Do About Teen Sadfishing
+3 Things Parents Can Do About Teen Sadfishing

 Whether a teen is sadfishing due to a bad mood, feelings of hopelessness, or an underlying mental health issue, parents need to be aware and be involved.
-While looking at their teens’ social media feeds may give parents clues about what how they’re doing, the best way to learn what’s really happening in a teen’s life is by keeping the lines of communication open at all times.
-Rather than advising, parents can make more headway by being active listeners.

 J Adol Health.
 2020 Aug.

 DAUK/HMC: Tech Control Annual Report